Master of Arts: Most universities

-Except at Oxford, Cambridge, and Trinity College Dublin (see below) the MA is typically a "taught" postgraduate degree, involving lectures, examination, and a dissertation based on independent research.
-Taught master's programs involve one or two years of full-time study.
+Except at Aberdeen, Cambridge, Dublin, Edinburgh, Glasgow, Oxford and St. Andrews (see below), the MA is typically a "taught" postgraduate degree, involving lectures, examination, and a dissertation based on independent research.
+Taught master's programmes involve one or two years of full-time study.
 Many can be done part-time as well.
 Until recently, both the undergraduate and postgraduate master's degrees were awarded without grade or class (like the class of an honours degree).
 Nowadays, however, master's degrees are normally classified into the categories of Fail, Pass, Pass with Merit, or Pass with Distinction.
 This education pattern in the United Kingdom is followed in India and many Commonwealth Nations.

 The Master of Laws (LLM) is the standard degree taught for law, but certain courses may lead to MA, MLitt, Master of Studies (MSt), and the Bachelor of Civil Law (BCL) at Oxford.
 All of these degrees are considered substitutes to one another and are thus generally equivalent.